annamalai-nr/subgraph2vec_gensim/README.md

 The subgraph2vec paper could be found at: https://arxiv.org/pdf/1606.08928.pdf

+## Virtual Machine with working subgraph2vec setup ##
-## A working vitural machine with all the code/libraries could be downloaded from: link coming tomorrow ##
+* An Ubuntu 16.04 vitural machine with all the libraries required for running subgraph2vec could be downloaded from: https://drive.google.com/open?id=0B5UPYObHDu7iWEE0ZlV5WXlhOGs
+* Credentials of the VM: username = sg2vec, password = sg2vec
+* Just clone this repository and follow the instructions to mentioned below to run subgraph2vec on this VM

+## Dependencies ##
 This code is developed in python 2.7.
-It run and tested on Ubuntu 14.04 and 16.04.
+It is ran and tested on Ubuntu 14.04 and 16.04.
 It uses the following python packages:
 1. gensim (version == 0.12.4)
 2. networkx (version <= 1.11)